antbou/CLD1/README.md

 1. You can change the name.
 You can leave the domain name blank, unless you need to use a specific domain.
 1. Now choose a password for the administrator `root`.
 1. Then select the `name` and `password` of the new user.
-1. Select `Assisted - use an entire disk`, then skip the steps until you get to the configuration step in the package management tool where you should put `no`.
+1. Select `Guided - use an entire disk`, then skip the steps until you get to the question `Write the changes to disks` where you should put `yes`.
+1. For package management tool step, you should put `no`.
 1. For the mirror section, select your country and follow the steps.
 1. When you select `Software Selection`, deselect everything except `Common System Utilities`.
 1. When the installation wizard asks if you want to install `GRUB`, select `Yes`.
 Then choose `/dev/sda`.